gradle/speed-challenge/README.md

 ### Step 3

 Create a configuration file for the plugin in .mvn called gradle-enterprise.xml.
-This file contains temporary credentials which will work for the duration of ApacheCon against our public Gradle Enterprise instance.
-Note that this instance will not be available after the show, but you can always contact us to set up another one!
+This file contains temporary credentials which will work for the duration of the event against our public Gradle Enterprise instance.
+Note that this instance may not be available after the event, but you can always contact us to set up another one.
+You may continue to run the Maven Build Scan(tm) public service by removing the gradle-enterprise.xml file post-event.

 ```
 <gradleEnterprise>